Skip to content

 Penalty Notices and the Education Act 1996

-Section 444A of the Act gives powers to the local authority, and headteachers to issue Penalty Notices in circumstances where it is believed that a person has committed an offence under Section 444(1); that is, where a child fails to attend regularly at their registered school.
+Section 444A of the Act gives powers to the local authorities and headteachers to issue Penalty Notices in circumstances where it is believed that a person has committed an offence under Section 444(1); that is, where a child fails to attend regularly at their registered school.

 What is a Penalty Notice?

 A Penalty Notice is a fine which may be issued as an alternative to prosecution.
-If it is paid it does not require a court appearance and does not result in a criminal record.
+If it is paid, it does not require a court appearance and does not result in a criminal record.

 Who can be issued with a Penalty Notice?

 Where absence warrants the issuing of a Penalty Notice, anyone with Parental Responsibility, or having day to day care of the child can be issued with one Penalty Notice for each of the children with unauthorised absence.
-If two parents have two children this may result in four Penalty Notices, 2 Penalty Notices per parent.
+If two parents have two children, this may result in four Penalty Notices, 2 Penalty Notices per parent.

 What if my child has further unauthorised absence from school?

-If you pay the Penalty Notice and your child has further unauthorised absences additional legal action may be taken.
-For example, in the event that a Penalty Notice has previously been served to you due to unauthorised holiday, should your child have any future unauthorised leave this may result in further legal action for you, such as prosecution or an Education Supervision Order.
+If you pay the Penalty Notice and your child has further unauthorised absences, additional legal action may be taken.
+For example, in the event that a Penalty Notice has previously been served to you due to an unauthorised holiday, should your child have any future unauthorised leave this may result in further legal action for you, such as prosecution or an Education Supervision Order.

 How is a Penalty Notice issued and how much is the fine?